axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/sql-interactions-syslog-ng/_index.md

   - If the table structure is different from given structure in an existing table, syslog-ng tries to add columns in this table but never will delete or modify an existing column.

-  - If {{% productparam "abbrev" %}} cannot create or alter a table, it tries to do it again when reach the next `time-reopen()`.
+  - If {{% param "product.abbrev" %}} cannot create or alter a table, it tries to do it again when reach the next `time-reopen()`.

-  - The {{% productparam "abbrev" %}} application requires read and write access to the SQL table, otherwise it cannot verify that the destination table exists.
+  - The {{% param "product.abbrev" %}} application requires read and write access to the SQL table, otherwise it cannot verify that the destination table exists.

 *Insert table:*